Skip to content

 Aji Verde

-Aji Verde, also known as Peruvian green sauce, accompanies mayonnaise, herbs, cheese, and chilis until smooth.
-The result is a mildly spicy, nutty-flavored sauce served on protein dishes, such as Pollo a la Brasa.
+Aji Verde, also known as Peruvian green sauce, is made by blending mayonnaise, herbs, cheese, and chilis until smooth.
+The result is a mildly spicy sauce with a slightly nutty flavor that’s perfect for protein dishes like pollo a la brasa.

 Ingredients and Substitutions